 Next, click on the Create Page button on the right of the screen:

-A popup will open entitled Create New Page.
+A pop-up will open entitled Create New Page.
 Once here, under the heading Page Type click on the downward arrow.
-This will reveal a dropdown menu of Page Type options and you need to select the Splash Page option by clicking on it, as shown below:
+This will reveal a dropdown menu of the Page Type options and you need to select the Splash Page option by clicking on it, as shown below:

-You can then fill in the other options on the Create New Page popup, i.e. the Link Title and the Page Title, with whatever description you wish (for this article we have called both fields "Home").
+You can then fill in the other fields on the Create New Page pop-up, i.e. the Link Title and the Page Title, with whatever description you wish (for this article we have called both fields "Home").
 When you are done, click the Create button:

 Now, in your Pages area of Crevado Admin you will see that the new splash page (that we have named Home for this article), which you have just created, is at the top of your list of Pages.
 You now need to populate your splash page with some images!
 Do this by clicking on the Edit Page Content button to the right of the page title:

-Splash pages come with a bunch of other customization options which are accessible underneath the Slider Management area in the Splash Page Options section:
+Splash Pages come with a bunch of other customization options which can be found underneath the Slider Management area in the Splash Page Options section:

 When the Cover Entire Screen option is enabled your slider will cover the entire screen.

 When you choose Contained Within Page Content Area the slider will appear confined within the content area of the page rather than covering the whole screen - it will appear where content normally appears i.e. contained within the middle of the page.